tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 Talk about a deadline.

 I tried to cheat the rules by scribbling a better ending with my pen, but the ink bled straight through.

 **\[00:30:13\]**

 I screamed myself hoarse.
 Only the echo answered, thin and pitiful, like even my own voice had given up on me.

+Shit.

 The Ma’am always said I’d die alone.